cansarigol/django-calfile/README.rst

 =====
-Calender File
+Calendar File
 =====

-CalFile is a simple Django app to create a calender file.
+CalFile is a simple Django app to create a calendar file.

 Detailed documentation is in the "docs" directory.